-Simpson Millar LLP is a subsidiary of Fairpoint Group plc.
-At Fairpoint Group Plc, we are committed to supporting practices to combat slavery and human trafficking.
+As Simpson Millar LLP we are committed to supporting practices to combat slavery and human trafficking.

-Fairpoint Group Plc was founded in 1997.
-The Group has been listed on the Alternative Investment Market since December 2002 and is a leading provider of professional services to UK consumers.
-We offer a range of specialist solutions across two market sectors, Legal and Financial services.
-We are parent to a number of brands, all of which work together to deliver the Group commitment to superior client service and customer satisfaction.
+Simpson Millar LLP is a leading provider of professional services to UK consumers.
+We offer a range of specialist solutions across the legal market and are committed to superior client service and customer satisfaction.

-The Group has over 706 employees and has an office network throughout England and Wales.
+The firm has over 500 employees and has an office network throughout England and Wales.

 Risk and Compliance

 We have taken steps to evaluate the nature and extent of the firm’s exposure to the risk of slavery and human trafficking occurring in its supply chain.
 We do not consider that we operate in high risk sectors or locations.

 We have zero tolerance to slavery and human trafficking.
 As such, we would immediately seek to terminate our relationship with a supplier where evidence of a failure to comply with our polices was discovered and we will take appropriate steps in relation to that evidence.